 Turnover of Capital

-Capital Volume 2 is an elaboration, and not a contradiction or a supersession of Capital Volume 1.
-Far from the latter being the case, the concepts of “accumulation” and of “reproduction” are rather strongly confirmed and reinforced in the same sense as they were introduced in Volume 1.
+Capital Volume 2 is an elaboration, and not a contradiction or a supersession, of Capital Volume 1.
+Far from the latter being the case, the concepts of “accumulation” and of “reproduction” are rather strongly confirmed and reinforced, and in the same sense as they were introduced in Volume 1.

 Part 2 proceeds to cover variations from the simple, typical cases, so as to prove the validity of the general theory advanced in Volume 1.

-For the purpose of stimulating discussion on Part 2, we offer for reading its final chapter, Chapter 17 (linked below to a downloadable file).
+For the purpose of stimulating discussion on Part 2, we offer for reading its final chapter, Chapter 17 (linked below as a downloadable file).

-Note that Marx continues to reference back to “Buch I” (Capital, Volume 1).
+Note that Marx continues to reference back to “Buch I” (i.e. Capital, Volume 1).

-Here is a typical paragraph from the early part of this chapter:
+Here is a typical paragraph from the early part of the attached chapter:

 “The simplest form in which the additional latent money-capital may be represented is that of a hoard.
 It may be that this hoard is additional gold or silver secured directly or indirectly in exchange with countries producing precious metals.
 And only in this manner does the hoarded money in a country grow absolutely.
 On the other hand it may be — and is so in the majority of cases — that this hoard is nothing but money which has been withdrawn from circulation at home and has assumed the form of a hoard in the hands of individual capitalists.
 It is furthermore possibly that this latent money-capital consists only of tokens of value — we still ignore credit-money at this point — or of mere claims of capitalists (titles) against third persons conferred by legal documents.
 In all such cases, whatever may be the form of existence of this additional money-capital, it represents, so far as it is capital in spe, nothing but additional and reserved legal titles of capitalists to future annual additional social production.”